-The TPS54560-Q1 device is a 60-V, 5-A, step-down regulator with an integrated high-side MOSFET.
-This device typically converts a higher DC voltage to a lower DC voltage with a maximum available output current of 5 A. Example applications are: 12-V, 24-V and 48-V industrial, automotive and communication power systems.
-The WEBENCH software uses an iterative design procedure and accesses a comprehensive database of components when generating a design.
+The TPS54340-Q1 device is a 42-V, 3.5-A, step-down regulator with an integrated high-side MOSFET.
+This device is typically used to convert a higher DC voltage to a lower DC voltage with a maximum available output current of 3.5 A. Example applications are: 12 V and 24 V industrial, automotive, and communications power systems.
+Use the following design procedure to select component values for the TPS54340-Q1 device.
+This procedure illustrates the design of a high-frequency switching regulator using ceramic output capacitors.
+Calculations can be done with the excel spreadsheet (SLVC452) located on the product page.
+Alternately, use the WEBENCH® software to generate a complete design.
+The WEBENCH software uses an interactive design procedure, and accesses a comprehensive database of components when generating a design.
+The Typical Applications section presents a simplified discussion of the design process.

-8.2 Typical Application
+8.2 Typical Applications